-A study conducted in 2017 revealed that a cough syrup containing only glycerol and flavoring agents such as honey or lemon is effective in treating acute cough.
-(13)
+One study revealed that a cough syrup containing only glycerol and flavoring agents such as honey or lemon is effective in treating acute cough.
+(18)

-Is zinc useful in the treatment of cough and colds?
+Is zinc useful in the treatment of coughs and colds?

 The use of zinc sulfate to alleviate colds has been evaluated.
-Studies showed that using zinc sulfate within a day of onset of symptoms reduced the duration of the cold.
-(15)
+Studies showed that using zinc sulfate within a day of onset of symptoms reduced the duration of colds.
+(20)

 Do herbal cough syrups help in treating cough?

-The study found that the herbal syrup was able to manage cough developing from bronchitis, common cold, and respiratory infections.
-(19)
+The study found that the herbal syrup was able to manage coughs developing from bronchitis, common cold, and respiratory infections.
+(21)

 Coughing is an involuntary protective reaction of the body against foreign materials.
 A cough can be due to many reasons, and most coughs last only for a short time.